rrnyquist/ebenezer/_Scripture/ESV/44_Acts.md

 but they went on from Perga and came to Antioch in Pisidia.
 And on the Sabbath day they went into the synagogue and sat down. ^1314

-After the reading from the Law and the Prophets, the rulers of the synagogue sent a message to them, saying, Brothers, if you have any word of encouragement for the people, say it. ^1315
+After the reading from the Law and the Prophets, the rulers of the synagogue sent a message to them, saying, Brothers, if you have any word of exhortation for the people, say it. ^1315

-So Paul stood up, and motioning with his hand said : Men of Israel and you who fear God, listen. ^1316
+So Paul stood up, and motioning with his hand said:Men of Israel and you who fear God, listen. ^1316

 The God of this people Israel chose our fathers and made the people great during their stay in the land of Egypt, and with uplifted arm he led them out of it. ^1317